"Cooling down" milk tea

 In May 2024, the -18 degree milk tea brand announced its closure, leaving many people sad.
 For the 8X and 9X generations, -18 degree was once number 1 in terms of luxury, grandeur and "coolness".

-Other big milk tea brands such as Bobapop, Dingtea, TocoToco, Royaltea, LeeTee, Alley... after a few years of dominating the country, have now cooled down and are holding on.
+Other big milk tea brands like Bobapop, Dingtea, TocoToco, Royaltea, LeeTee, Alley... after a few years of dominating the country, have now cooled down and are holding on.
 Simply, because milk tea has passed its “trend”.

-From the time when young people were willing to spend 70-80 thousand VND to buy a cup of milk tea, even having to wait in long lines to buy it, now hardly anyone is interested.
-Milk tea has "cooled down", and is only considered a regular drink.
+From the time when young people were willing to spend 70-80 thousand VND to buy a cup of milk tea, even having to queue up to buy it, now hardly anyone is interested.
+Milk tea has “cooled down”, and is only considered a normal drink.

-Running an F&B business following trends is like walking a tightrope.
-Business people have to listen anxiously while selling, and young people are changing their interests, so business people have to rush to catch up.
+F&B business following the trend is like walking on a tightrope.
+Business people have to listen and listen while selling, young people are changing their hobbies, business people have to hurry to catch up.

 Chasing Gen Z